skijit/notes/programming/ux/colors.md

     - Painters refer to as 'adding white'
     - Increasing the intensity of the color
     - Fully tinted = White
-- **Hue**
-    - A color not modified by tinting or shading
-    - Formed by combining 2 primary colors
-    - In other words, the kind of color you find on a color wheel, since that is just the blending of two different adjacent color components
 - **Tone**
     - Painters refer to as 'Adding gray'
     - Can reduce the 'colorfulness' of a hue